Fully Funded MFA Programs

 The amount a school can award depends mainly on how much “budget” it has for the program.
 The number of qualified applicants and the needs of individual students also play a big factor in how much is available to go around.

-The reality is that some students aren't accepted because they aren't qualified but because there is no money to fund them.
+In truth, certain learners face rejection not due to a lack of qualifications, but rather because insufficient financial resources preclude their acceptance.
 The other reality is that some students are accepted into programs because of the student's own deep pockets - the school wouldn't have to pay for the student.
 Because of all this, program sizes are sometimes kept quite small - 10-12 students in total.

 The phrase that schools like to use when it comes to full funding is “enough to live on.”
 This is the amount that they think is enough to live on as a student per year and is what determines the amount they award students as a stipend.
 An academic stipend is designed to replace the potential income you could be earning as an employee instead of being a student.